 How will I be contacted?

-All communication regarding the course will be done by email.
+All communication regarding the course is by email.

-In emergency situations, staff will attempt to contact parents/guardians by phone.
+In emergency situations, staff will try to contact parents/guardians by phone.

 Under rare circumstances, some documentation may be mailed to the parent/guardian at their home address.